 CABAS was developed by R. Douglas Greer PhD and colleagues of Teachers College, Columbia University over 30 years ago and research has shown that over 4-7 times more learning is achieved compared to more traditional approaches to teaching.
 We are extremely fortunate to have Dr Greer as our Senior CABAS Consultant and welcome him to Jigsaw twice each year.

 Learn more about CABAS in our downloadable ‘What is CABAS?’ leaflet.

 The_Unorthodox_Behaviorist – magazine article on Professor Greer and the CABAS model.

 The focus of a CABAS curriculum is to increase an individual’s communication skill which is critical as they move to higher levels of independence.
 Researched procedures to increase communication skills form an integral part of each individual pupil’s curriculum (Greer & Ross, 2008, Greer, 2002).
 Visit CABAS website to learn more.

 Although there are many therapies, teaching programmes, dietary regimens and other interventions available to families of children with Autism and other Pervasive Developmental Disorders (PDD), only one has been documented to have produced significant and comprehensive improvements.
-That method is a programme of intervention based on the principles of Applied Behaviour Analysis (ABA).
-More clinical trial and studies have been conducted using ABA for the treatment of children with Autism than any other method.
-With emphasis on early and intensive intervention, ABA has been demonstrated to greatly improve the prospects of children with Autism.
-ABA is explained in further detail in our Prospectus which is available to download below.
+That method is a programme of intervention based on the principles of behaviour analysis.
+More clinical trials and studies have been conducted for the education of children with Autism than any other method.
+With emphasis on early and intensive intervention, the application of behaviour analysis has been demonstrated to greatly improve the prospects of children with Autism.